An ongoing series of video art vignettes from this ‘brave new' epoch that we suddenly find ourselves in: the

 Australian video artist Adam Sébire is drawn to this site for its modern-day alchemy and for its Promethean overtones: an unshakeable faith in the technological mastery of Homo sapiens.

-In the video triptych, one of the three screens investigates the experiments at Hellishei∂i (the injection wells of CarbFix and Climeworks’ white cube “carbon scrubber” DAC module, a prototype for what’s expected to be thousands spread across the planet).
-In another, a core sample of the sequestered CO₂ — now mineralised as calcite within the basalt host rock — appears as a quasi-mystical object.
-The third screen is more ambiguous: also set in Iceland, but in a future geological era where complex lifeforms have disappeared and where the planet appears to be correcting an atmospheric imbalance.
+In the video triptych, one of the three screens investigates the experiments at Hellishei∂i (the injection wells of CarbFix plus Climeworks’ white cube “carbon scrubber” DAC module, a prototype for what’s expected to be thousands spread across the planet).
+In another, a core sample of the sequestered CO₂ — now mineralised as calcite within the basalt host rock — appears as a quasi-mystical object in a vitrine.
+The third screen is ambiguous: also set in Iceland, but in a future geological era where complex lifeforms have disappeared and where the planet appears to be correcting an atmospheric imbalance.
 Geological processes reverse.
 After only a few hundred thousand years, equilibrium — homeostasis — will have returned.

 (This final screen may also be exhibited as a standalone vertical video, Homeostasis — see below left).

 Shown as work-in-progress at SÍM Gallery Reykjavík Dec 2017